libp2p/js-libp2p/examples/encrypted-communications/README.md

 # 1. Set up encrypted communications with SECIO

 We will build this example on top of example for [Protocol and Stream Multiplexing](../protocol-and-stream-multiplexing).
-You will need the module `libp2p-secio` to complete it, go ahead and `npm install libp2p-secio`.
+You will need the modules `libp2p-secio` and `libp2p-noise` to complete it, go ahead and `npm install libp2p-secio libp2p-noise`.

 SECIO is the crypto channel developed for IPFS, it is a TLS 1.3 like crypto channel that established an encrypted communication channel between two peers.